open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/browser.md

 ```

 Then acquire [parcel](https://parceljs.org/), which will (among other things)
-let you work in Typescript.
+let you work in TypeScript.

 ```shell
 npm install --save-dev parcel